 S14.14.
-Whenever members of a congregation move to such a distance that regular attendance at its services becomes impractiforward annually for disbursement in the following year in the interest of making possible a more even flow of income to such causes.
+Whenever members of a congregation move to such a distance that regular attendance at its services becomes impractithe sum of the amounts scheduled in the next year's budget for regular distribution to synodical causes shall be carried forward annually for disbursement in the following year in the interest of making possible a more even flow of income to such causes.
 The exact number of dollars to be held in reserve shall be determined by the Synod Council.